google/crosvm/docs/book/src/testing.md

 ## Parallel test execution

-Crosvm tests are executed in parallel, each test case in it's own process via [cargo nextest](http://nexte.st).
+Crosvm tests are executed in parallel, each test case in its own process via [cargo nextest](http://nexte.st).

 This requires tests to be cautious about global state, especially integration tests which interact